-- A. Therefore many of His disciples,
+A. Therefore many of His disciples,

-- 1. disciples- Gr. mathetes

-- a.
+a.
 These were not the religious Pharisees!
-These were His followers.
+These were his followers.
 Jesus had more disciples than just the twelve.

-- b.
+b.
 Discipleship has different levels to it.
 500 followers heard Jesus after He was raised from the dead.
-Only 120 were there on the day of Pentecost.
+Only 120 were there are the day of Pentecost.
 Jesus sent 70 on a mission trip.
 There were 12 close disciples.
-Out of these 3 were really close who were with Him at important moments.
-There was one who was intimately close to Jesus, that being John.
+Out of these 3 were really close that were with Him at important moments.
+There was one who was intimately close to Jesus- John.

 - B. when they heard this,

 - 1. heard- Gr. akouo

 - C. said- Gr. epo

 - D. This is a hard saying,

 - 1. hard- Gr. skleros

 - 2. saying- Gr. logos

-- a.
+a.
 This is a valuable piece of advice.
 Always stay on God's side.
-You will not understand everything in your Christian life but always stay on God's side knowing that He is always right and good, and maybe you do not fully understand something.
-Do not let what you don't understand, make you leave and give up on what you do understand about God!
-Peter did not understand what Jesus was saying, but he knew that Jesus was the source of life and to depart from Him would mean death.
-He did not let what He did not know make him give up on what he did know about Jesus!
+You will not understand everything in your Christian life but always stay on God side that He is always right and good, and maybe you don't fully understand something.
+Don't let what you don't understand, make you leave and give up on what you do understand about God!
+Peter did not understand what Jesus was saying like those who left, but Jesus did know that Jesus was the source of life and to depart from Him would mean death.
+He did not let what He didn't know make him give up on what he did know about Jesus!